The DECIMAL data type is a numeric data type with fixed scale and

 Parquet and Avro tables use binary formats and offer more compact storage for

-values.
+DECIMAL values.
 In these tables, Impala stores each value in fewer bytes

 where possible depending on the precision specified for the DECIMAL